7 min read

 - Grant compliance, depreciation schedules, budget analysis

 Even though board members are usually accomplished professionals in their own right and bring many skills to the organization, few come from a financial background.
 As a result, a higher degree of financial transparency is required in order to provide them with the information they need to make decisions.
-It’s important that the board members understand the financial aspects of the organization and the financial role of the board so they stay focused on the high-level view instead of getting lost in the minutiae.
+It’s important that the board members understand the financial aspects of the organization and the financial role of the board so they stay focused on the high-level view instead of getting lost in the minute.

-What to do: Don’t let your mission get derailed by bad financial management.
+Don’t let your mission get derailed by bad financial management.
 Outsource bookkeeping and accounting to an experienced team of professionals.
 Find a service that specializes in helping nonprofit organizations keep their finger on the financial pulse, so they can focus on what really matters – serving the mission and achieving their greatest potential.

 Nonprofits have to live up to donor expectations.
 People and corporations donate money because they believe in the nonprofit’s cause.
 It’s implicit that the funds need to be spent the way the donors intend them to be spent: on effective programs that advance the mission—without overspending on fundraisers, administration, or expenses.

-What to do: Create a development package (a P&L by class & sub-class) to be able to give a donor a report on exactly how you spent their money.
+Create a development package (a P&L by class & sub-class) to be able to give a donor a report on exactly how you spent their money.

 Stringent Audit Requirements

 Nonprofits face more stringent audit requirements.
 They have to adhere to higher standards of reporting and internal controls than the majority of small businesses.
 In some states, nonprofits with just five hundred thousand in revenue must get audited.
-The only small businesses that get audited are those that receive a big outside investments.
+The only small businesses that get audited are those that receive a big outside investment.
 The reason for this is that nonprofits are using donated money—funding from the public—and all funds must be traceable.
 Moreover, nonprofits are accountable for the correct use of their funds to further their missions.

 Tax reporting for nonprofits is extremely complex.
 The non-profit tax code is one of the most difficult ones, especially for small organizations, designed to reduce the risk of fraud and ensure transparency.
-The IRS needs to make sure the tax exempt status is not abused so there are additional reporting requirements.
+The IRS needs to make sure the tax-exempt status is not abused so there are additional reporting requirements.
 Note that nonprofit’s tax returns are public record, as the public has a right to see how the funds are being used.

 Nonprofits have the burden of public trust.
 The public expects nonprofits to operate efficiently and effectively, and they hold nonprofits to higher standards than for-profits.
 There are watchdog organizations that monitor the financial activities of nonprofits throughout the country to ensure their funds are being allocated correctly.